 Camping will be available on site.
 Some indoor accommodations in private homes in EcoVillage at Ithaca may be available.
 Let us know if you are interested in that!
 Hotels in Ithaca are pricier than you might expect in a small town.

 Visitor parking spaces are limited.
 Please carpool if you can!

 The workshop will be held in the TREE Common House in EcoVillage at Ithaca, 300 Rachel Carson Trail, Ithaca, NY.
 EcoVillage at Ithaca is located approximately 2 miles west of downtown Ithaca on Rt 79.

 If you have further questions, please send an email to Lisa@MainLesson.com.

 Dinner will be provided on Friday, as well as lunch and dinner on both Saturday and Sunday.
 Pick-up breakfasts will be available on Saturday and Sunday, as well.
 If you have special needs, let us know in advance, and we will do our best to accommodate them.

-The price of the workshop is $500 for those who register by March 16th, $550 for those who register after that date.
+The price of the workshop is on a sliding scale ranging from $200 to $500.
 The price includes camping on site, as well as all meals, but it does not include accommodations in private homes.